TimoFeucht/Verteilte-Systeme-DHBW/verteilte_systeme_dhbw/backend-rqlite/README.md

-# Backend for the distributed systems project _Lernsystem_ at DHBW Stuttgart
+# Backend for the distributed systems project _Lernsystem_ at DHBW Stuttgart with rqlite

 ## Start backend
 **If this is the first time you are using this repository, please go to section "Setup - First time".**